MKZuziak/IDA_2024_demo/README.md

     "alpha-amplification": 2      ### Alpha amplification [int]
 }
 ~~~
-Please note that in this case, alpha-amplification must be an int, as this is interpreted as the number of copies that will be added to the set (Remark no. 1 in the original paper)..
+Please note that in this case, alpha-amplification must be an int, as this is interpreted as the number of copies that will be added to the set (Remark no. 1 in the original paper).